Suped

 Host: _dmarc.example.com Type: TXT Value: v=DMARC1; p=quarantine; sp=quarantine; rua=mailto:dmarc@example.com

-A subdomain can also publish its own DMARC record.
-That record takes priority for that subdomain.
-This is why subdomain DMARC overrides matter so much for BIMI.
+A subdomain can publish its own DMARC record.
+That record takes priority for policy applied to the subdomain, but it does not remove the separate requirement for strong DMARC at the Organizational Domain.
+This is why subdomain DMARC overrides matter for BIMI.

 Subdomain DMARC record that blocks BIMI displaydns